jupyterhub/zero-to-jupyterhub-k8s/README.md

     Kubernetes master is running at https://146.148.80.79

-In our configuartion, we also rely on persistent disks created by the Google Cloud Platform for storage.
+We also rely on persistent disks created by the Google Cloud Platform.

 You may provision a disk on the Google Cloud Shell using the following command:

     gcloud compute disk create your-disk-name-here --size 10GiB

-Please note that you will need to use the name of the disk you created, and that the size of the disk may vary based on your use case.
-The hub uses a disk of size 10 gigabytes.

-Once you run the above command, you will be prompted for the region you want to create your disk at.
-Please select:
+Then, select the region you want to create your disk at when prompted, using:

     [10] us-central1-a

-Now, change your manifest.yaml file such that in the entry for PersistentVolume:
+Now, change your manifest file such that in the entry for PersistentVolume:

     kind: PersistentVolume
     metadata:
         name: your-disk-name-here
     ...
     gcePersistentDisk:
         pdName: your-disk-name-here
         fsType: ext4

-Lastly, change your PersistentVolumeClaim entry to request the same amount of storage as you provisioned for your disk.
-For us, it looks like this:
+Lastly, change your PersistentVolumeClaim entry to reflect disk size:

     kind: PersistentVolumeClaim
     ...
     resources:
         requests:
             storage: 10Gi

 Then, from the project root, run